typesense/typesense-website/docs-site/content/guide/locale.md

 - `pl` for Polish
 - etc.

-The locale parameter accepts any valid ISO 639-1 code and will use the appropriate ICU (International Components for Unicode) rules for that language.
+The locale parameter accepts any valid ISO 639-1 code and will use the appropriate ICU rules for that language.

 ### How It Works